 The last stop on the Banff Winter Wonder Tour is at the Banff Gondola.
 The gondola climbs 2,292 feet (698 meters) to the top of Sulphur Mountain.
 On your way to the top you will have glimpses of the town of Banff and the stunning mountain views that await.

 The eight-minute journey to the top is totally worth it when you arrive to magnificent views like these!

-After our snack we had an hour of free time.
+After the snack there is an hour of free time to do what you would like while at the top of Sulphur Mountain.
 You could take photos, walk the boardwalk to nearby Sanson’s Peak, or explore the gondola summit.

-The Banff Winter Wonder Tour is a wonderful way to spend your afternoon exploring Banff National Park in winter and complete with outdoor winter activities, historical facts, classic Canadian treats, and most importantly all those iconic Canadian Rockies views.
+The Banff Winter Wonder Tour is a wonderful way to spend your afternoon exploring Banff National Park in winter and is complete with outdoor winter activities, historical facts, classic Canadian treats, and most importantly all those iconic Canadian Rockies views.